negrinho/deep_architect/README.md

 Some of the main concepts that we deal with in DeepArchitect are:

-* **Search spaces**: Search spaces are constructed by putting together modules (both basic and substitution) and hyperparameters (independent and dependent).
-These are built by connecting modules, which have inputs, outputs, and hyperparameters.
+* **Search spaces**: Search spaces are constructed by putting together modules (both basic and substitution modules) and hyperparameters (independent and dependent).
+Modules are composed of inputs, outputs, and hyperparameters.
-The search spaces are often passed around as a dictionary of inputs and a dictionary of outputs, allowing us to abstract whether the search space is composed of a single or multiple modules.
-Working directly with these dictionaries allows us to compose search spaces easily too.
+The search spaces are often passed around as a dictionary of inputs and a dictionary of outputs, allowing us to seamlessly deal with search spaces with multiple modules and easily combine them.
 In designing substitution modules, we make extensive use of ideas of delayed evaluation.
-A important concept in search spaces is the notion of graph transitions with value assignments to the independent hyperparameters.
+An important concept in search spaces is the notion of graph transitions with value assignments to the independent hyperparameters.
-Good references to peruse to get more acquainted with these ideas are [deep_architect/core.py](https://github.com/negrinho/darch/blob/master/deep_architect/core.py) and [deep_architect/modules.py](https://github.com/negrinho/darch/blob/master/deep_architect/modules.py).
+Good references to peruse to get acquainted with these ideas are [deep_architect/core.py](https://github.com/negrinho/darch/blob/master/deep_architect/core.py) and [deep_architect/modules.py](https://github.com/negrinho/darch/blob/master/deep_architect/modules.py).

-* **Searchers**:  Searchers interact with a search through a very simple interface.
+* **Searchers**:  Searchers interact with search spaces through a simple API.
-Regardless of the search space that a searcher is dealing with, the searcher samples a model from the search by assigning values to each of the independent hyperparameter of the search, until there are no more independent hyperparameters without a value.
+A searcher samples a model from the search space by assigning values to each of the independent hyperparameters, until there are no more unassigned independent hyperparameters.
-A searcher object is created with a specific search space.
+A searcher object is instantiated with a search space.
-The base API for the searcher has two methods `sample`, which samples an architecture from the search space, and `update`, which takes the results for a particular sampled architecture and updates the state of the searcher to take the results of this architecture into consideration.
+The base API for the searcher has two methods `sample`, which samples an architecture from the search space, and `update`, which takes the results for a particular sampled architecture and updates the state of the searcher.
 The reader can look at [deep_architect/searchers/common.py](https://github.com/negrinho/darch/blob/master/deep_architect/searchers/common.py), [deep_architect/searchers/random.py](https://github.com/negrinho/darch/blob/master/deep_architect/searchers/random.py), and